egrantz/sentiment-old/README.md

 Implement a function **`hashtag_sentiments()`** that takes as parameters the name of a tweet data file and the name of a sentiment data file.
 This function should _return_ a `list` of tuples, where each tuple contains (in order) a hashtag in the data set and the sentiment of that hashtag, defined as: _the **average** sentiment of the tweets that contain that hashtag_.
 This list itself should be **ordered** by the sentiment, so that most positive hashtags are at the top.

+- Calculating average on the go can be tricky, since you don't know how many tweets contain that hashtag ahead of time!
+Try to keep track of both the accumulated score and the number of tweets in a single loop; do not process the entire tweet file twice!

 In addition, your function should take an [optional](http://www.diveintopython.net/power_of_introspection/optional_arguments.html) third parameter called **`query`**, representing a "search term".
 If the function is called with this parameter, then the returned list should _only_ contain hashtags that have the parameter's value _`in`_ them (e.g., if the query is `dog` then `dog` and `doggy` would both be returned).

 - As always, be sure and call previously defined functions where-ever you can instead of re-writing code!